 If you are already retired, that does not mean you should forget about retirement planning.
 After all, you could be retired for thirty years or more!

 Remember that inflation can be detrimental to a long retirement.
 Even low inflation will have a big impact in the long-term, when you will find your money does not go nearly as far as it used to.
-Bank interest rates rarely keep up within inflation, so you need to invest your savings wisely to generate enough capital growth while keeping risk to a comfortable level for you.
+Bank interest rates often struggle to keep up with the cost of living, so invest your savings wisely to generate enough capital growth while keeping risk to a comfortable level for you.
+You also need ensure that spending too much of your savings in early retirement won’t have a detrimental impact on your lifestyle in your later years.

 Regular reviews allow you to adapt your strategy to suit your changing circumstances and goals, such as incorporating new family members, addressing health issues or relocating.
 It also enables you to keep up with the ever-changing tax and pensions landscape.